I am currently working as a R&D engineer at Brennus Analytics.

 |Applied Machine Learning in Python||100%|

-I am currently undertaking the Eudyptula Challenge, as an introduction to the linux kernel.
+I took part in the Eudyptula Challenge, as an introduction to the linux kernel, up to task 11.